Home

 Wild Plants Used for Medicine and Food

-balsamroot plant Learning wild plants used for medicine, food, and tools is also known as the study of ethnobotany (how people utilize plants).
+Learning wild plants used for medicine, food, and tools is also known as the study of ethnobotany (how people utilize plants).
 Edible and medicinal plants can provide healthy alternatives to highly processed foods and pharmaceuticals, bringing greater health into our lives.

-To effectively use wild plants, one must learn basic plant identification skills, especially for poisonous plants, as well as proper collection and preparation methods.
+To effectively use wild plants, one must learn basic plant identification skills, especially for poisonous plants, as well as ethics, proper collection and preparation methods.

-This section of the online library provides articles on edible, medicinal, and utilitarian uses of plants.
+This section of the online library provides articles on wild plants used for medicine, food, and utilitarian purposes.
 Articles often include references to excellent books, resources, and classes.
 We hope you enjoy these resources that can help you discover ways to bring wild plants into your life.

 You can peruse the articles below and/or sign up to the Alderleaf eNewsletter to get updates on new articles.